onur-tunali/IEEE-Micro-Latex-Template/README.md

-# ieee_micro_latex_template
+# IEEE Micro Latex Template

-A latex template for preparing manuscripts for IEEE Micro magazine
+This template is configured according to official word template.